Samantha562/base-signal-board/README.md

 The frontend is built with Next.js and uses Wagmi and Viem for wallet connection and contract interaction.

 The visual design follows a retro pixel arcade style.

+The project is intended for a small, public Mini App where the main action is selecting and submitting one of the supported signals.

+## Features

+- Retro pixel arcade interface
+- Four supported signals: Build, Ship, Chill, and Bullish
+- Wallet connection support
+- Onchain `sendSignal(uint8)` contract writes
+- Base network support
+- Minimal interaction flow
+- No leaderboard
+- No referral system